vlefranc/convargo/WORKSHOP.md

 1. compute the ship price for the `shippers`
 2. compute the profit for the `truckers`
-3. compute the commission for `convargo`
+3. compute the commission `convargo`

 ---